 How We Tested

-Over the past eleven years, our testing process has always begun with deep research into the market to see what's out there.
+Our testing process always begins with in-depth research into the market to identify the very best products out there.
 After we make our selection, we purchase all the products at retail prices to eliminate bias from our reviews.
-Our ultralight backpack testing protocol consists of both lab testing and miles upon miles on the trails.
+Our ultralight backpack testing protocol consists of both lab testing and miles upon miles on the trail.
 We independently verify weight and volume measurements.
 Then, we take it a step further by scoring packs based on their weight per unit volume, allowing us to compare different volumes fairly.
-On-trail testing included trips such as 260 winter miles on the AT, five segments on the Colorado Trail, The “Argentine Pine” alt on the CDT, and completing the arduous Sangre de Cristo Range Traverse in Colorado.
+Our on-trail testing is where we really put these packs to their paces.
+We've taken Winter expeditions on the Appalachian Trail, summers on the Colorado Trail, our own version of the “Argentine Spine” alt on the CDT, and completing the arduous Sangre de Cristo Range Traverse in Colorado.
 We spent time in Patagonia, the Continental Divide Trail, and the Sierra High Country.
 Additionally, we made direct comparisons using 15 and 30-pound weights for shorter test laps around our local trails in Boulder, CO.

 Our ultralight backpack testing is divided into four different metrics: